Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants: Networks, isomorphism, and network distances

 One strategy for defining a notion of distance between networks would be to take a well-understood notion of distance between metric spaces and extend it to all networks.
-The network distance $\dno$ arises by following this strategy and extending the well-known Gromov-Hausdorff distance $\dgh$ between compact metric spaces \cite{gromov1981structures,burago, petersen2006riemannian}.
-The definition of $\dgh$ is rooted in the \emph{Hausdorff distance} $d_{\H}^\bullet$ between closed subsets of a metric space.
+The network distance $\dn$ arises by following this strategy and extending the well-known Gromov-Hausdorff distance $\dgh$ between compact metric spaces \cite{gromov1981structures,burago, petersen2006riemannian}.
+The definition of $\dgh$ is rooted in the \emph{Hausdorff distance \gls{dhdf}} between closed subsets of a metric space.
+Given a metric space $(Z,d_Z)$ and closed subsets $A,B \subseteq Z$, one defines: